alexcolombari/oil-classification/README.md

-# Convolutional neural network applied to predictive maintenence of industrial equipment using oil samples.
+# Machine Learning applied to predictive maintenence of industrial equipment.

 #### In development

-Developed using Deep Learning for image classification applied to microscopic oil samples.
+Developed using Deep Learning with Convolutional Neural Networks for image classification applied to microscopic oil samples.
 This is my final undergraduate project to get Computer Science Bachelor's title.

 ### Using